 On the south end of Goldfield is one of the stranger sites in Nevada, a “car forest.”

-The car forest is an open-air art gallery.
-Goldfield resident, Mike Rippee, set out to break the world’s record for a “car forest.”
+The Car Forest is an open-air art gallery.
+Goldfield resident Mike Rippee set out to break the world’s record for a “car forest.”
 Chad Sort and Zak Sargent joined, and the three men were buried, stacked, and hung over forty vehicles.
 The vehicles act as a canvas for artists; their works constantly change.

 GOLD POINT